PhD Candidate, Electrical Engineering, Stanford University

 Teaching

-I am very excited to be a TA for Stephen Boyd’s EE364A:Convex Optimization I class this summer!
+I was the instructor of EE364A:Convex Optimization I class in summer 2024.
+I taught the class to 43 students, designed the homeworks and final exam.
+I was responsible for reorganizing teaching material, coordinating with TAs, and grading.
+I was also the teaching assistant of the same class in summer 2022 and winter 2023.
 If you are studying the material in the book or in additional exercises please do not hesitate to reach out to me so that we can think together.
 You can find coding tutorials on CVXPY.

 My previous teaching experience at Stanford include: